 The 40 Bags in 40 Days Challenge usually takes place during Lent, the period of 40 days that comes before Easter in the Christian calendar.

 Though it’s connected to a Christian observance, you don’t have to be a Christian (or even religious) to take the 40 Bags in 40 Days Challenge.
-In fact, you can take the Challenge at any time during the year.
+In fact, you can take this lent challenge at any time during the year.

 40 Bags in 40 Days Challenge